How to enter

 - Challenge events – the premier event aimed at those crews aspiring to racing at HRR or higher levels at HWR.
 There is no minimum entry requirement; we believe athletes and coaches are best placed to know where they should be competitive.

-- Club events – aimed at a more intermediate level, those with fewer points or those returning to the sport after a break, Crews at school/junior (J18) status are excluded from this category and should race in Junior events or Challenge events.
-The Regatta Committee will review all club entries; crews deemed to be too strong will be asked to justify entering at the lower level.
+- Club events – aimed at a more intermediate level, those with lower PRI/CRI or those returning to the sport after a break, Crews at school/junior (J18) status are excluded from this category and should race in Junior events or Challenge events.
+The Regatta Committee will review all club entries; crews perceived to be too strong will be asked to justify entering at the lower level; CRI will be used as guidance to determine whether we deem an entry into a club event appropriate

 Reminder of 2015 & 2016 changes